 This part describes the identification and addressing schemes specific for the profile.

-As described in IEC 62056-6-2:IEC 62056-6-2:— 4.7, metering equipment are modelled in COSEM as physical devices, containing one or more logical devices.
+As described in IEC 62056-6-2:2021 4.1.7, metering equipment are modelled in COSEM as physical devices, containing one or more logical devices.
 In the COSEM client/server type model, data exchange takes place within application associations, between a COSEM client AP and a COSEM Logical Device, playing the role of a server AP.

 To be able to establish the required AA and then to exchange data with the help of the supporting lower layer protocols, the client- and server APs shall be identified and addressed, according to the rules of a communication profile.
 At least the following elements need to be identified / addressed: